Skip to Content

 With every wave, the bridge shakes a little, and apart from being a decent place for locals to go fishing, it doesn't serve much another purpose.

-Most people choose to just visit Prison Island for a day trip on their busy schedules of Zanzibar, but if you choose to spend the night on the island, there is one pricey private island resort where you can stay.
+Most people visit Prison Island as a day trip on their busy schedules in Zanzibar, but if you choose to spend the night, there is one pricey private island resort where you can stay.

-In my opinion, it’s not worth it to stay on Prison Island as there are more beautiful beaches around Zanzibar, but the beauty of the island, along with its history (and the tortoise colony) is definitely worth a day trip from Stone Town.
+I think it's not worth staying on Prison Island as there are more beautiful beaches around Zanzibar.
+Still, the island's beauty and its history (and the tortoise colony) are worth a day trip from Stone Town.

 Planning a trip?
 Go Backpacking recommends: